 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 ASU 2014-09 will replace most existing revenue recognition guidance in GAAP when it becomes effective.
-ASU 2014-09 is effective for the Company on January 1, 2017, and early application is not permitted.
+ASU 2014-09 is effective for the Company on January 1, 2018, with early application permitted for the Company on January 1, 2017.
 ASU 2014-09 permits the use of either the retrospective or cumulative effect transition method.
 The Company is evaluating the effect that ASU 2014-09 will have on its consolidated financial statements and related disclosures.
 The Company has not yet selected a transition method nor has it determined the effect of the standard on its ongoing financial reporting.